-Two small freshwater ponds are located northeast of the Site, east-adjacent to the Lowe's Home Improvement Store.
-Both ponds are considered eutrophic ponds which are small, shallow, nutrient-rich ponds that are usually green with algae, and have mucky bottoms.
+Two small freshwater ponds are located northeast of the Site, east-adjacent to the Lowe's shallow, nutrient-rich ponds that are usually green with algae, and have mucky bottoms.
 Water is usually murky with low transparency, rich in plant nutrients with usually a high diversity and abundance of aquatic vegetation.
-Vegetative species found within this community may include duckweed (Lemna minor), coontail (Ceratophyllum demersum), pondweeds (Potamogeton spp.), yellow pond-lily (Nuphar luteum), and algae (Cladophora spp.).
+Vegetative species found within this community may include duckweed (Lemna minor), coontail (Ceratophyilum demersum), pondweeds (Potamogeton spp.), yellow pond-lily (Nuphar iuteum), and algae (Cladophora spp.).
 These areas are likely to contain some degree of invasive species such as common reed and purple loosestrife.